 Poker offerings are fairly simple at tribal casinos in Michigan.
 Cardrooms offer regular No Limit Texas Hold’em tournaments and Sit ‘n Gos, plus Hold’em and Omaha cash games.

-Online poker in Michigan will be offered by established gaming sites in deals with existing land-based partners.
+Online poker in Michigan will be offered by established gaming sites in deals with existing land-based partners -- for example, the one between PokerStars and the Little Traverse Bay Band of Odawa Indians.

 The major Detroit casinos already have deals in place with major online gaming operators.
 Some of the MI tribes also have partnerships with online operators to provide software and iGaming solutions.